hyperspy/hyperspy/doc/dev_guide.rst

 The cythonized code will be generated and included in source or binary distributions for end users.
 To help troubleshoot potential deprecation with future cython releases, add a comment with in the header of your .pyx files with the cython version.
+If cython is present in the build environment and any cythonized c/c++ file is missing, then setup.py tries to cythonize all extensions automatically.

 To make the development easier the new command ``recythonize`` has been added to setup.py.
 It can be used in conjunction with other default commands.